 Boss Baby Synopsis

 7-year-old Tim Templeton lives the perfect life with his doting parents, that is, till the sudden appearance of a baby brother.
 Worse, Tim then discovers the baby is not at all what he looks to be.
 Beginning with how he talks and thinks like a hardened adult.

-Boss Baby surprised me.
-I watched it only because there wasn’t anything else interesting at the time slot I wanted.
-I also walked into the cinema expecting DreamWorks’ usual formula of street talking and pop reference gags.
+I watched it over the weekend because there wasn’t anything else interesting at the time slot I wanted.
+I also walked into the cinema expecting DreamWorks’ usual formula of street talk and pop reference gags.

 Check out my other snappy movie reviews!